 The day of Rakhi in India

-Specifically it celebrates the bond amongst brothers and sisters.
-It is meant to make the connection amongst brother and sisters a good deal deeper and entire of duty for the each.
+Specifically, it celebrates the bond amongst brothers and sisters.
+It is meant to make the connection amongst brothers and sisters a good deal deeper and entire of duty for each.

 Hindus believe it with a lot of reverence that it’s miles now one in all the most important fairs that Hindus from all over the world have fun. mainly it celebrates the bond between brothers and sisters.
 It is meant to make the connection between brother and sisters an awful lot deeper and full of duty on both facets.

-Raksha Bandhan is celebrated in different ways in different places of India.
+Raksha Bandhan is celebrated in different ways in different places in India.

 West Bengal and Odisha;

-In the occasion of Raksha Bandhan, there is a common practice to fly kites.
-In this day, the sky gets filled with kites of all shapes, sizes, designs, and colors.
+On the occasion of Raksha Bandhan, there is a common practice to fly kites.
+On this day, the sky gets filled with kites of all shapes, sizes, designs, and colors.
 The people buy kilometers of strong kite strong commonly called Gatto door.
-People of community organize the kite flying and cutting competition between age-specific individuals.
+People of the community organize the kite flying and cutting competition between age-specific individuals.

 Bihar, Jharkhand and Madhya Pradesh

 In Raksha Bandhan, the offices, schools are closed in India.
-It is the great festival for Indians which flourish happiness everywhere.
+It is a great festival for Indians which flourishes happiness everywhere.